sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 ### Analytical Grain

-**One row represents one Ontario hospital corporation in one fiscal year.**
+One row represents one Ontario hospital corporation in one fiscal year.

 Therefore:

 `64 hospital corporations × 5 fiscal years = 320 corporation-level rows`

-This analytical grain is different from the CIHI indicator's underlying unit of analysis.
+This project uses a corporation-year analytical grain, while the underlying CIHI indicator is based on individual ED visits.

 ### Indicator Definition